In this post we’ll be performing a walk-through of the installation of lnd,

 }%

-Once your funds have been sent, you can check your lnd
+Once your funds have been sent, you can check your lnd wallet’s available

-) using the walletbalance
+balance (in BTC) using the walletbalance command:

 ▶ lncli walletbalance